'Veep' taps deeper into D.C.'s dysfunction for third season

-WEST HOLLYWOOD, Calif (Reuters) - Armando Iannucci, the creator of HBO’s political satire “Veep,” remembers a visit he made to the U.S. State Department for research on the show.
+WEST HOLLYWOOD, Calif, April 2 (Reuters) - Armando Iannucci, the creator of HBO’s political satire “Veep,” remembers a visit he made to the U.S. State Department for research on the show.
 Behind the imposing facade of the Harry S. Truman Building, the furniture in the bosom of international power was pathetic, he recalls.

 “The chairs don’t quite match the desk because (the government) went for the cheapest, so you can’t actually pull your chair in under the desk because the arms are too high,” the show’s Scottish creator told Reuters in a recent interview.